• 1456 words

 - Again, don’t keyword stuff

-An example of a page title for this keyword phrase chosen, alongside adding more, relevant keywords to the page or post title could look like:
+An example of a page title for this keyword phrase chosen, alongside adding more context to the page or post title could look like:

 “SEO for beginners - Search engine optimization strategy”